Configuration

 The choice of style affects how some “widgets” are drawn.
 If you find problems such as date or timezone values (on the “technical metadata” tab) being partly hidden then it might be worth trying another style.

 To find out what styles are available on your computer you can use Photini’s --version flag.
 (You need to run Photini from a command window to do this, see the installation troubleshooting section.)
-You can then try one of these styles as follows:

 $ photini --version